floofydoug/doug/content/blog/hello-2025/index.md

 This year I predict:

-- Trump will solidify plans for a third term.
+- Trump solidifies plans for a third term ❌
-- Trump will remove the age limit for presidency
+- Trump removes the age limit for presidency ❌
-- Trump will set the stage for Barron Trump to take a strong executive role like VP
+- Trump sets stage for Barron Trump to take VP role ❌
-- A new class war between "Old Money" and "New Money" in America as cryptos print millionaires and billionaires overnight.
-This has existed but a true organized label for this hasn't been in the limelight.
+- New class war between "Old Money" and "New Money" emerges ❌
-- A complete colonization of Gaza as Isreal declares a second "state" under its control.
+- Israel declares second "state" in Gaza ❌
-- I predict the first mass reported friendly fire accidental losses suffered on the battlefield as a result of usage of weaponized AI.
+- First mass AI-friendly fire casualties reported ❌
-- Talks about California seceding from the US
+- California secession talks begin ❌
-- AOC may talk about running for presidency in 2028.
+- AOC talks about running for 2028 ❌
-- Russia will stockpile Ethereum in response to US stockpiling Bitcoin.
+- Russia stockpiles Ethereum in response to US Bitcoin ❌
-- We will learn from the papers being released about JFK assassination, MLK, etc, that the hands of government were involved, and Trump will use that to further weaken the current government to install his own militia.
-Hope it stems from SpaceForce so that there is some sick humor in this as they work to deal with "aliens".
+- JFK/MLK papers reveal government involvement, Trump uses it to install militia ❌
-- This may last longer than 2025, but I predict that as Korean media continues to grow at an incredible pace, that kpop and kdramas will win the culture war and for the first time ever, there will be more japanese, chinese, and vietnamese people studying the language on duolingo.
-In the past, this language was Mandarin.
+- Korean surpasses Mandarin on Duolingo for Asian learners ❌

 # Resolutions